grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/configuring.md

 ## Resources

-Default scaling of Mimir components in the provided Jsonnet is opinionated and based on years of experience running it at Grafana Labs.
+Default scaling of Mimir components in the provided Jsonnet is opinionated and based on engineers’ years of experience running it at Grafana Labs.
-The default resources requests and limits are also fine-tuned for the [provided alerting rules]({{< relref "../../visualizing-metrics/_index.md" >}}).
+The default resource requests and limits are also fine-tuned for the provided alerting rules.
+For more information, see [Monitoring Grafana Mimir]({{< relref "../../visualizing-metrics/_index.md" >}}).

-However, there are still use cases when you may want to change them.
+However, there are use cases where you might want to change the default resource requests, their limits, or both.
-For example, if you're just testing Mimir and you want to run it on a small (possibly one-node) Kubernetes cluster, you probably don't have tens of gigabytes of memory or multiple cores to schedule the components, so you may consider overriding the scaling requirements as follows:
+For example, if you are just testing Mimir and you want to run it on a small (possibly one-node) Kubernetes cluster, and you do not have tens of gigabytes of memory or multiple cores to schedule the components, consider overriding the scaling requirements as follows:

 ```jsonnet
 local k = import 'github.com/grafana/jsonnet-libs/ksonnet-util/kausal.libsonnet',